 Although unavoidable in certain situations and genres, you should be wary of using overly obscure words and jargon.
 It you’re using big words just to impress your readers, you’ll quickly end up distracting them from the story.
 The same applies to using cliches and commonly overused adjectives.
 For example, if you’re using phrases such as ‘suddenly, all hell broke loose,‘ your writing will quickly start losing its credibility.

 10. Master Character Dialogue

 When conveying dialogue, excessive use of adverbs and any other verbs than ‘§rid’ often ends up looking intrusive and detracting from character development.
 The actions and dialogues of your characters should be the primary way to develop their personalities and make them literally jump off the page.
 Butting in as the narrator can quickly interrupt the story and lead your readers astray.
 The same applies to using exclamation marks, which should be used very sparingly indeed.

 It is important to remember that a novel is, above all, a creative work, characterized by a distinct and consistent style.
 Trends also come and go.
 For example, it was common among nineteenth-century fiction writers to include hugely long descriptions to introduce new characters, but modern audiences tend to prefer more active prose.
 However, all of the above tips should only be seen as guidelines because, if there is one absolutely universal rule about fiction writing, it is that there are no rules.

-Learn more about professional writing services online and view examples including: essays, research papers, term papers, dissertations, research proposal, admissions essays, argumentative essays, and book reports just to name a few.
+Learn more about professional writing services online, read about the huler1996 reviews, and view examples including: essays, research papers, term papers, dissertations, research proposal, admissions essays, argumentative essays, and book reports just to name a few.